russelldmatt/brain-teasers/brain-teasers/n-dimensional-tic-tac-toe/solution.md

 Let's consider the 2D case since that's the easiest to visualize and work our way up from there.

 In 2D, we have the x and the y dimension.
-For each solution, if you only consider a single dimension, it can do one of 5 things:
+For each winning line, if you only consider a single dimension, it can do one of 5 things:

 - constant 1
 - constant 2